Burn Care

 Some of the ongoing projects:

-Hypothesis: Adequate nutritional status (adequate energy and protein intake as well as weight stability) after a minor burn leads to better results (faster wound healing, fewer infections).
+Hypothesis: Adequate nutritional status (adequate energy and protein intake and weight stability) after a minor burn leads to better outcome (faster time to wound healing, fewer infections, etc).

 Significance: The importance of nutrition after minor burns is relatively unexplored.
-By identifying energy and protein needs, we as clinicians can get guidance on how to better treat this patient group in the future.
-Since nutritional status and frequency of malnutrition after minor burns are poorly studied, results from this study can provide guidance on whether nutritional screening can be a future tool for identifying patients in need of continued nutritional care also after minor burns.
+By identifying energy and protein needs, we as clinicians can gain guidance on how to better treat this patient group in the future.
+Since nutritional status and frequency of malnutrition after minor burns are poorly studied, results from this study may provide guidance on whether nutritional screening can be a future tool for identifying patients in need of continued nutritional care after minor burns.

 Several studies have shown procalcitonin (PCT) to be a good marker for (early) detection of sepsis.
 However, as with other biomarkers (CRP, LPK, etc.), the specificity and sensitivity are questioned in the case of burns.
 Burn patients' strong, systemic, inflammatory response to the injury means that the symptoms/findings are essentially the same as for severe infection or sepsis.
 This makes diagnosis of sepsis in burn victims extremely difficult.
 The aim of this study is to investigate the temporal course of PCT and its correlation to other biomarkers and clinical findings in burn injury.

-Each year over 300 000 people die worldwide due to burns, and about 90% of burns occur in countries with low and middle incomes.
+Each year over 300 000 people die worldwide due to burns, and about 90% of burns occur in low and middle income countries.
 The morbidity after large burns is often considerable and commonly associated with reduced quality of life.
 Older Scandinavian investigations have indicated that about 0.4% of the population seek medical care for burns each year.
-With the current population in Sweden this would extrapolate to about 38 000 burns treated each year.
+With the current population in Sweden this would extrapolate to about 40 000 burns treated each year.
 In several projects and from different aspects are we investigating the epidemiology of fire-related injuries and deaths in Sweden.

 Fredrik Huss, MD, PhD, Associate Professor, Department of Surgical Sciences, Plastic Surgery and Burn Center, Department of Plastic and Maxillofacial Surgery, Uppsala University Hospital